 Are you interested in becoming a contributor to the Philly Soccer Page?
 We’re always looking for good people.
 For a list of what we’re looking for, click here.
 You too can join this ungainly crew of soccer rejects that produces the Philly Soccer Page.

-- Dan Walsh, editor and founder
+- Dan Walsh, founder and editor-at-large

 Dan is an award-winning writer and reporter with more than a decade of experience in newspapers, magazines and radio.
 He got hooked on soccer after reporting on MLS expansion in the Philly area for The Press of Atlantic City and playing pickup games in Brazil and with his Ethiopian buddies in Hatfield, Pa., so he dreamed up the Philly Soccer Page in 2009 as a little journalism experiment.
 He is former vice president of the Casa Soccer League, the largest amateur adult league in Philadelphia.
 You can contact him at email@example.com and read some of his non-soccer work at his web page.